GirijaMishra8077/si2026-analog-notebook-GirijaMishra/m2k-labs/README.md

 Ans: Yes, the measured frequency was very close to the generator setting, with only minor measurement error.

-# Lab 2: 1.5 V Source Using a Resistor Divider
+# Lab 2: Voltage divider, Thevenin equivalance

 ## Objective